-In 2014, the National Formulary included some orphan drugs, and the Mexican Supreme Court ordered the IMSS to request that the MOH evaluate the inclusion of orphan drugs in the National Formulary before considering its purchasing.
+In 2014, the National Formulary has included some orphan drugs and the Mexican Supreme Court ordered the IMSS to request the MoH evaluate the inclusion of orphan drugs in the National Formulary before considering its purchasing.

-There have been more and more legal precedents by the Federal Court ordering national health insurance institutions to provide a patient with a drug that was not listed in any formulary or available.
-These precedents are not binding for other cases, but they provide a basis for further debate in this regard.
+There have been more and more legal precedents by the Federal Court ordering the national health insurance institutions to provide a patient with a drug that was not listed in any formulary or available.
+These precedents are not binding for other cases; however, they provide a basis for further debate in this regard.